 Figure 1.
 Visual overview of simulations and concepts.
 Panel (a) provides an overview of an individual simulation.
 An ancestral population founds two initially-identical populations, that evolve independently for T generations in their respective environments.
 After T generations of adaptation, these derived populations interbreed to form hybrids.
 Panel (b) illustrates the process of adaptation in our simulations, wherein two populations (arrows) independently adapt to specified optima.
 Concentric circles represent the two optima, with the peaks at the centres.
-The distance between the origin (grey dot) and the optima is a parameter in the model, as is the angle of divergence, ϴ, here approximately 90° (calculated between black arrows).
+The distance between the origin (grey dot) and the optima, d, is a parameter in the model, as is the angle of divergence, ϴ, here approximately 90° (calculated between black arrows).
 Panel (c) illustrates the segregation variance in a group of hybrids.
-Hybrids that are near an optimum have high fitness in that environment.
+Hybrids that are nearer an optimum have higher fitness in that environment.